AnandKumar9/TechnicalNotes/Thoughts.md

 Need to become lot more well rounded and have depth.
 If something is making noise, know about it.
 To always make contributions, have things to show.
 Cultivating a personality, a reliable and calming presence.
 Trying new things and gadgets outside work.
 That is what brings confidence.

-**~2024 Jul -** : Change in reporting structure, POCs and concept documents.
-Given ways to express myself and feel more **hopeful**.
+**~2024 Jul - 2026 May** : Change in reporting structure, Lauren left in early 2025 and coupled with the possibilities that AI enabled, the time since then became one of my most satisying periods.
+POCs and concept documents.
+Got ways to express myself and felt lot more **satisfied** and productive .

+**~ 2026 Jun onwards** : Have to pivot again, expect less of outside people as they are quite political don't  tend to cooperate.
+Will need to work on my skills instead but yet be very patient and wise yet hopeful in dealing with people.

 Have to always keep planning ahead, exploring possible opportunities, looking at the big picture, connecting the dots.
 That is what has helped me.

 ##### Sept 29th, 2023: Tech and Career improvement thoughts